 As members of the Church of Jesus Christ of Latter-day Saints, we believe that before the earth was ever created we existed in heaven as spirit beings born to God.
 This is why we referred to Him as our Father in heaven.
-We also believe that there came a time when He gathered us together and presented a plan that would allow us to become like Him, meaning that we could possess the same power, authority, dominion, glory, might, and knowledge that He has.
+We also believe that there came a time when He gathered us together and presented a plan that would allow us to become like Him, meaning that we could some day come to possess the same power, authority, dominion, glory, might, and knowledge that He has.

 That plan called for us to leave our home in heaven and live on a planet where we could experience sin for ourselves, with all of its attendant consequences of sorry, misery, pain, suffering, and heartaches.
 In this way we could not only learn about sin and its consequences but, more importantly, we could learn why we should choose to do good rather than evil.

 But there was a pitfall to this plan.
 Should we choose to sin, even once, we could not return to our heavenly home because nothing unclean or sinful can live there.
 Therefore, the plan called for someone to save us from our sins by paying its penalty, thus freeing us from the eternal consequence of separation from God s because of our misdeeds.
 The person who was chosen to save us we know as Jesus Christ and the process by which He paid for our sins we refer to as the atonement.